 Moses was a lanky Hispanic youth who meekly introduced himself and asked for an opportunity to work.
 Moses explained that because he was about to turn eighteen, he would be forced to leave his group home.
 Due to Moses’ mother’s dire circumstances, Moses had been moved into foster care at the age of eleven.
 During the course of seven years, he had been heartlessly shuttled among 42 different foster and group homes.
 Moses pleaded for a job to start a new life and help his mom and two younger siblings.
 His goal was to try to meet his family’s basic needs by providing food and better living conditions.
 Her heart warming in empathy, Veronica decided she would help Moses.
 She organized her staff to meet Moses two days later to evaluate his apprenticeship potential, and an hour after this meeting, her team confirmed they would sponsor him into the Carpenters Union Local 409.
 By that evening, Moses was officially enrolled with the Carpenters Union, with his union initiation fees generously donated by her staff.
 The next day, Veronica asked a friend of hers if she could buy Moses boots and proper clothes for construction work.
 On Monday morning, he showed up to work early to launch his new life.

-After Veronica shared Moses’s story, I began to realize my software program wasn’t just tracking numbers and providing data.
+After Veronica shared Moses’ story, I began to realize my certified payroll reporting software program wasn’t just tracking numbers and providing data.
 Rather, it was providing jobs for those who normally would be overlooked and lifting them and their families out of poverty.
-LCPtracker’s technology is impacting an entire population of underprivileged inner city residents who are deprived of basic opportunities with which I was raised.
+LCPtracker’s technology is impacting an entire population of underprivileged, inner-city residents who are deprived of the basic opportunities with which I was raised.

 Knowing this has ignited my passion for a new personal mission.
-My dream is to use my company’s data to transform the lives of the disadvantaged in America and beyond, which in essence will lift us all to a new level of prosperity.
-The more we help each other, the farther we can all run.
+My dream is to use my company’s data to transform the lives of the disadvantaged in America and beyond, which in essence, will lift us all to a new level of prosperity.
+The more we help each other, the more we can accomplish.

 I believe in this mission, and I know a major step would be to eliminate poverty and provide jobs for everyone.
-LCPtracker’s new vision is to “empower people to build better communities,” which we’ve unknowingly been doing all along.
+LCPtracker’s vision is to empower people to build better communities, which we’ve unknowingly been doing all along.
 Now that we recognize the power of our technology, we can’t wait to do even more to help America and the world.
-By enabling workforce reporting and visibility we empower the ability to create hundreds of thousands inner city jobs.
+By enabling workforce reporting and visibility, we empower the ability to create hundreds of thousands of inner-city jobs.
 We will be transforming those communities and the people that live there for generations to come.